The Ultimate Tire Buying Guide

 The tread depth gauge can be used to measure the tread depth of the tire accurately.
 It has an extended prong that fits within the tread’s groove and correspondingly shows the depth reading.
 Anything below 1.6 mm or 2/32” warrants tire replacement.

 The overwhelmingly large array of tire sizes can be daunting to choose from but a special set of alphanumerics can ease the job.
-Every tire has its own specifications mentioned on the tire’s sidewall which indicates the tire size, load index and speed rating and other attributes like when the tire was manufactured and what is its tread wear resistance and gripping power or traction.
-Refer here to find out all tire specifications mentioned on tire sidewall to decide the right tire specs you need.
+Every tire has its own specifications mentioned on the tire’s sidewall which indicates the tire size, load index, speed rating, and other attributes like when the tire was manufactured and what is its tread wear resistance and gripping power or traction.
+Refer here to find out all tire specifications mentioned on the tire sidewall to decide the right tire specs you need.

 Once you have the right tire size it's time to pick your choice of tire type.
-There are many different types of tires depending on the season they can be used in like summer and winter tires.
+There are many different types of tires depending on the season they can be used as summer and winter tires.
 These tires can further be classified into truck and car tires which have varying load indexes to accommodate different weights.
-The type of tire you chose is very important as it determines what type of driving dynamics you get, or how comfortable your ride is, how much tread life they have and what weather conditions you can drive in.
+The type of tire you chose is very important as it determines what type of driving dynamics you get, how comfortable your ride is, how much tread life they have, and what weather conditions you can drive in.